OS-9: History

 System Industries, a third-party provider of DEC compatible equipment, used a 68B09E processor running OS9 in its QIC (quarter-inch cartridge) tape backup controllers in VAX installations.

 The best known hardware (due to its low price and broad distribution) was the TRS-80 Color Computer (CoCo) and the similar Dragon series.
 Even on the CoCo, a quite minimalist hardware platform, it was possible under OS-9/6809 Level One to have more than one interactive user running concurrently (for example, one on the console keyboard, another in the background, and perhaps a third interactively via a serial connection) as well as several other non-interactive processes.
-A second processor implementation for the BBC Micro was produced by Cumana.
+One system, the Positron 9000, was positioned as a multi-user system for educational use, offering Microware's BASIC and Pascal environments, fitted with 64 KB to 512 KB of RAM, and featuring four to twelve serial ports.
+Responsiveness was reportedly impacted by multi-user operations in the system's minimal configuration, however.
+A second processor implementation of OS-9 for the BBC Micro was produced by Cumana.
 It included on-board RAM, SCSI hard disk interface and a MC68008 processor.

 OS-9 was also ported to the Commodore SP-9000 or SuperPET, which had a 6809 in addition to the 6502 of the base 8032 model, as well as 64 KB more.
 The Toronto PET Users Group sponsored a HW/SW project which included a daughter board with an MMU as well as the OS-9 distribution disks.
 With two processors, 96 KB, a 25×80 screen and serial, parallel and IEEE-488 ports and many peripherals this was one of the most capable OS-9 systems available.